Choosing a Garden Water Feature

 A firm flat base is essential as they are designed to be installed on level ground.
 With wall mounted designs, some sit on the ground others are attached to the wall or fence itself, you must ensure that the structure is strong enough to take the weight.

 In terms of power supply for the pump you have three choices, mains power, low voltage power and solar powered pumps.
 If you need to install mains powers this will usually be the most expensive option, solar power is cheap however it will not provide power for pumps at night or on cloudy days without a battery back up which will add to the price.

-Consider installing feature garden lighting at the same time as you install your garden water feature, it will be cheaper than doing it later and provide visual impact in the evenings.
+Consider installing garden lighting at the same time as it will be cheaper than doing it later and provide visual impact in the evenings.

-Over time build up of dirt and algae will build up in any water feature, especially those in the garden where leaf litter and debris can be a problem.
+Over time build up of dirt and algae will build up, especially those in the garden where leaf litter and debris can be a problem.
 A few basic maintenance tips can help keep things working well and looking good.

 You may notice that the water flow is slowing, often an indication that the pump filter is partially blocked.
 It might be debris or algae.

-Algae can be controlled in garden water features by providing shade, algae needs sun to grow.
-Changing the water every 4 weeks will also help keep you water feature clean.
+Algae can be controlled by providing shade, algae needs sun to grow.
+Changing the water every 4 weeks will also help keep the water clean.
 And every 3 months give the whole thing a good scrub and clean.